sebastian-schmidt/blog/posts/backup-and-restore-postgresql-from-openshift.rst

 	psql -d nameofnewdb -U username -f myappname.2015-03-27.backup.sql

-Now you can connect the django app to your local database.
+Now you can connect the dhango app to your local database.